 20 ways to sneak more movement into your day

 Struggling to squeeze that 60-minute yoga class into your day?
 Don’t sweat it.
 (Literally.)
-Our daily routines are rife with opportunities to get active, and every bit has benefits, explains Christi Smith, MS, a certified strength and conditioning specialist and an associate manager of science translation at WW.
+Our daily routines are rife with opportunities to get active, and every bit has benefits, explains Christi Smith, MS, a certified strength and conditioning specialist.
 In fact, research shows that something as simple as walking for two minutes after 20 minutes of sitting can improve resting blood pressure.
 To help you get more action from your everyday activities, we turned to the fitness pros.
 Here, their top tips for making moves.

 Take a commercial ad break